sachieko/lo5r-app/README.md

     3. Ensure consistency with mobile views ✅
     4. Can find: rules ✅, lore ✅, techniques ✅, keywords (such as opportunities)
   * Site has basic lore pages to explain concepts integral to L5R ✅
-    1. Explain bushido ✅, small snippets for clans, Japanese terms
+    1. Explain bushido ✅,
+    2. Small snippets for clans,
-    2. Explain currency (koku) ✅
+    3. Explain currency (koku) ✅
+    4. Various misc Japanese terms
   * Site has technique pages where techniques are sorted by type ✅
     1. Techniques can be quickly filtered by type  ✅
     2. Can be searched for in a box, and clicking one allows you to view the details for the technique. ✅